mjrichards91/calculator-swift/SwiftLearning.md

 ## Properties

 All properties must be initialized unless they are optionals.
-Behind the scenes, optionals are set to `nil`
+Behind the scenes, optionals are set to `nil`.l

 ### Computed properties: